adzsx/WebDuck/README.md

 # Requirements
 For this setup, Adafruits Circuitpython on a Raspberry Pi Pico W is needed.
+Also make sure to download the HID libs from adafruit from https://github.com/adafruit/Adafruit_CircuitPython_HID

 # Setup
 After installing the files on the Pico, plug it in and connect to the access point specified in the secrets.py file, modify the data for your needs.